Venadu kingdom: In Colonial period

 In 1498, during the Age of Discovery, the Portuguese expedition to India reached Kozhikode (Calicut), the capital of the Zamorin's kingdom, thereby opening a direct sea route between Europe and Asia.
-In 1502, they became the first Europeans to establish a trading centre at Thangassery, Kollam (Quilon), which served as the hub of their spice trade, especially in pepper, marking the beginning of Portuguese influence in southern Malabar.
+In 1504, they became the first Europeans to establish a trading centre at Kollam (Quilon), which served as the hub of their spice trade, especially in black pepper, marking the beginning of Portuguese influence in southern Malabar.

+Vira Udaya Marthanda Varma (1516–1535), a tolerant ruler who granted lands to the Jains and exempted the Christian Paravas from certain oppressive taxes, acknowledged the supremacy of the Vijayanagara rulers (after minor clashes with their forces on the banks of the river Thamirabarani).
+The conflict with Vijayanagara continued, as commanders such as Rama Raya Vithala defeated the Venadu forces during the reign of king Vira Kerala Varma (1544–1545).